open-telemetry/oteps/text/entities/0264-resource-and-entities.md

     override: false
 ```

-The future entity-based detector would look almost exactly the same, but interact with the entity model of resource:
+The future entity-based detector would look exactly the same, but interact with the entity model of resource:

 ```yaml
 processor: